 Spotting Phishing Emails

-1. Check the Sender's Email Address: Pay close attention to the sender's email address.
+1. Check the Sender's Email Address: Pay close attention to the sender's email address (not just the display name).
 While phishing emails may attempt to mimic our email domain, dat.com, they often contain subtle discrepancies or irregularities upon closer inspection.
 Verify the authenticity of the sender's address before taking any further action.
-Please visit our fraud alert dashboard to view examples of phishing email addresses

 2. Watch for Suspicious Requests or Content: Phishing emails typically contain requests for sensitive information or prompt recipients to take urgent actions.
 Be cautious of emails requesting personal data, login credentials, or financial details.